Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 When dogs experience a place for the first time, their curiosity will always reign.
 They will want to scout and sniff every nook and cranny of your home.

 They'll definitely interact with whatever they find interesting.
-Unlucky for you, that might mean they end up accidentally breaking a thing or two.
+Unlucky for you, that might mean they accidentally break a thing or two.

 Before you bring home your puppy for the first time, evaluate your home.
 Determine what things you can set aside for the time being.

-Keeping your beloved items safe will keep you from unnecessary frustrations.
+Keeping your special items safe to avoid unnecessary frustrations.
 It may also keep your dog safe from harm.

 Eventually, you'll strengthen your bond with your dog and have more confidence in them.
 When you get there, you can reintroduce the items you put away without fear that your dog will break them.